pnavaro/irmar-git-project/slides.md

 # Cloning a existing repository

 ```
-git clone git@github.com:pnavaro/irmar-git-project.git
+$ git clone git@github.com:pnavaro/irmar-git-project.git
 	Cloning into 'projet'...
 	Initialized empty Git repository in /git/repositories/plm/navaro/projet.git/
 	warning: You appear to have cloned an empty repository.
 	Checking connectivity... done.
 ```

-Now you can add and commit your files.
+# Add and commit your files.

 ```
 $ cd sandbox/your_name